Tips for Summer Road Trip Safety

 Pre-Trip Vehicle Prep

 If you’re planning on a long road trip this summer, make sure to do a basic safety check of your vehicle before you leave.
 Ideally, this should be more than just an oil change or regularly scheduled maintenance.
 It may be necessary to have a tune up, or at least ensure your vehicle has a “once over” to make sure everything is in good and safe condition before you leave.
-All fluids should be checked and topped off if necessary.
 Pay special attention to lights, air conditioning and tires before you leave.

 Also, check to see if your vehicle is under recall before you hit the road.
 Don’t wait for a postcard.
 Use safercar.gov’s VIN lookup tool to see if your car is under recall.
 If your car is under a safety recall, contact the nearest dealership to schedule a free repair before your summer road trip.
 Don’t forget to pack an emergency roadside kit just in case you get stranded.
 Make sure you have basic tools, a spare tire and snacks and water.